fivdi/onoff/README.md

 ## Additional Information

-onoff has been tested on the BeagleBone, the BeagleBone Black (Ångström and Debian), and Raspberry Pi (Raspbian).
+Tested on the following platofrms:

+- Raspberry Pi
+  - Raspbian
+- BeagleBone
+  - Ångström
+  - Debian
+- BeagleBone Black
+  - Ångström
+  - Debian
+  - Ububtu

 The suitability of onoff for a particular Linux board is highly dependent on how GPIO interfaces are made available on that board.
-The
-[GPIO interfaces](https://www.kernel.org/doc/Documentation/gpio/)
-documentation describes GPIO access conventions rather than standards that must be followed so GPIO can vary from platform to platform.
+The [GPIO interfaces](https://www.kernel.org/doc/Documentation/gpio/) documentation describes GPIO access conventions rather than standards that must be followed so GPIO can vary from platform to platform.
 For example, onoff